PIEZO2

 Piezo-type mechanosensitive ion channel component 2 is a protein that in humans is encoded by the PIEZO2 gene.
-It has a homotrimeric structure, with three blades curving into a nano-dome, with a diameter of 28 nanometers.
+The PIEZO2 protein has a role in mechanotransduction.
+Mechanical activation of the channel leads to depolarization of the plasma membrane or activation of secondary messenger cascades.
+PIEZO2 was cloned in 2010 after its homolog, PIEZO1, was identified using small interfering RNAs of candidate genes for mechanically activated ion channels in mouse neurons.
+It has a homotrimeric structure, with three blades curving into a nano-dome, with a diameter of 28 nanometers (nm).
+'Piezo' comes from the Greek 'piesi,' meaning 'pressure.'